paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-backing.md

 Create a `(sender, receiver)` pair.
 Dispatch a `PovFetchSubsystemMessage(relay_parent, candidate_hash, sender)` and listen on the receiver for a response.

-### On Receiving `CandidateBackingSubsystemMessage`
+### On Receiving `CandidateBackingMessage`

-* If the message is a `CandidateBackingSubsystemMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backable.
+* If the message is a `CandidateBackingMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backable.
 Also trigger it once initially if there are any backable candidates at the time of receipt.
-* If the message is a `CandidateBackingSubsystemMessage::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
+* If the message is a `CandidateBackingMessage::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
 Signing both a `Seconded` and `Valid` message is a double-voting misbehavior with a heavy penalty, and this could occur if another validator has seconded the same candidate and we've received their message before the internal seconding request.

 > TODO: send statements to Statement Distribution subsystem, handle shutdown signal from candidate backing subsystem